On Borel subalgebras of quantum groups: Preliminaries

 \subsection{Quantum group representation theory}

-A main idea for Lie algebra and quantum group representations is to take a large commutative subalgebra $\mathfrak{h}\subset \mathfrak{g}$ (Cartan part) and simultaneously diagonalize the action.
+A main idea for Lie algebra and quantum group representations is to take a large commutative subalgebra $\mathfrak{h}\subset \mathfrak{g}$ (Cartan part) and simultaneously diagonalize its action.
 The possible eigenvalues $\mathfrak{h}\to \acf $ are called weights.

 \begin{definition}[Verma module] Every one-dimensional character $\chi$ of $U^0=\acf [\Lambda]$ can be extended trivially to $U^+U^0$.
 Consider the induced $U$-representation

 generated by a \emph{highest weight vector} $v_\lambda:=1\otimes 1_\chi$ with